 You can sell digital files on The Game Crafter.
 Why would you want to do that?
 You may want to sell a print and play version of your game.
 Or you may use The Game Crafter to make maps and GM screens for your RPG, and now you can sell a PDF copy of the handbook as a complete kit.
 You may be a Tarotist who uses The Game Crafter to sell your decks, but you want to include a meanings PDF to people who bought the deck.
-There are an endless number of reasons you may want to include some files with your game, or as a game.
+There is an endless number of reasons you may want to include some files with your game, or as a game.

 To use this feature you simply edit your game, and you’ll see this component type in the component list:

 Here you can upload files and designate whether they are to be given away free or only available after the game has been purchased.